-The description of westward motion of field features in the previous section focused on high-amplitude features moving across the Atlantic hemisphere (longitude 90E to 90W).
-In contrast, the field evolution in the Pacific hemisphere is characterized by lower-amplitude features and a lack of systematic secular variation.
-This asymmetry between the hemispheres was first discussed by Fisk (1931), and it has been suggested that this could be a consequence of the influence of lower-mantle inhomogeneities on the dynamo in the core (Doell and Cox, 1971).
-This interpretation remains controversial, as it is known that asymmetric field morphologies are transiently possible during highly supercritical core convection (see Volume 8).
+The description of westward motion of field features in the previous section focused on high-amplitude features moving across the Atlantic hemisphere (longitude 90° E to 90° W); in contrast, the field evolution in the Pacific hemisphere is characterized by lower amplitude features and a lack of systematic secular variation.
+The asymmetry between the hemispheres was first discussed by Fisk (1931), and it has been suggested that this could be a consequence of the influence of lower mantle inhomogeneities on the dynamo in the core (Doell and Cox, 1971).
+This interpretation is not necessarily unique however, as it is known that asymmetrical field morphologies are transiently possible during highly supercritical core convection, even in the absence of inhomogeneous boundary conditions (see Volume 8).